 But the point is, the 2-pack eero 6 might not deliver more coverage than a single unit of other Wi-Fi 6 routers.
 So it’s not impressive.

 The eero 6 did pass my 3-day stress with no issue.
-Similar to the case of the eero Pro 6, to avoid too much exposure, I tested it as a separate network from my personal one, so we didn’t use it as much as we’d normally do in the case of all other Wi-Fi solutions I’ve reviewed here.
+Similar to the case of the eero Pro 6, to avoid too much exposure, I tested it as a separate network from my personal one, so we didn’t use it as much as we’d typically do in the case of all other Wi-Fi solutions I’ve reviewed here.

 Sure, it’s easy to use but not that much easier than many others.
 It seems eero has been stuck with the glory of some four years ago when it first came out.